ibagroup-eu/Visual-Flow-Knowledge-Base/docs/user-guide/introduction/terminology.md

 * Change Data Capture
 * Cache
 * Validate
+* AI Text Task

 ## Pipeline

-A **pipeline** is a compound of multiple jobs and can be run.
+A **pipeline** is a compound of multiple jobs or other pipelines and can be run.
 In Visual Flow, the user can use such stages as:

 * Job
+* Pipeline
 * Container
 * Notification
 * Wait